 “My aim is to feed people delicious Australian flavours, get them passionate about our foods and send them home with a bag full of Australian native spices and ingredients to use in their own kitchen.
 To eat it, love it, use it, and spread the word.”

 Brigid will be teaming up with Sara Kittelty of Kittelty's Cafe for a one-off event hosted as part of the inaugural Plate Up Ballarat festival.
-Entitled Eat the 'Rat, the event will feature a food and cocktail menu representing their hometown of Ballarat and showcasing a plethora of local producers including Ballarat Mushroom Farm, Spring Creek Organics, Tuki Trout Farm, Buninyong Bush Foods, Yendon Tomatos, Inglenook Dairy, Green Eggs, Burrum Bio Dynamics, Mount Zero Olives, Kangaroo Hill Farm, Grounded Pleasures, Buninyong Winery and Blue Pyrenees Estate, Dollar Brewing Company.
+Entitled Eat the 'Rat, the event will feature a food and cocktail menu representing the chefs' hometown of Ballarat and showcasing a plethora of local producers including Ballarat Mushroom Farm, Spring Creek Organics, Tuki Trout Farm, Buninyong Bush Foods, Yendon Tomatos, Inglenook Dairy, Green Eggs, Burrum Bio Dynamics, Mount Zero Olives, Kangaroo Hill Farm, Grounded Pleasures, Buninyong Winery and Blue Pyrenees Estate, Dollar Brewing Company.

 Plate Up Ballarat will be held between May 1 and 31 and will include close to 40 food, wine and beer related events as well as the citywide pie competition.